herzrasen/pkghist/README.md

     -r, --with-removed    Include packages that are currently uninstalled

 OPTIONS:
-        --first <n>                        Output the first 'n' pacman events --last <n>                         Output the last 'n' pacman events -L, --limit <limit>                    How many versions to go back in report
+    -a, --after <date>                     Only consider events that occurred after 'date' [Format: "YYYY-MM-DD HH:MM"] --first <n>                        Output the first 'n' pacman events --last <n>                         Output the last 'n' pacman events -L, --limit <limit>                    How many versions to go back in report